 Note: The source code for Virtual MIDI Piano Keyboard might actually be older than the source control history can reveal.
 Many new projects begin by incorporating a large amount of source code from existing, older projects.
 You might be able to tell whether this is the case by looking for a rapid rise in the amount of code early in the project's history.

-Across all C++ projects on Open Hub, 22% of all source code lines are comments.For Virtual MIDI Piano Keyboard, this figure is 9%.
+Across all C projects on Open Hub, 19% of all source code lines are comments.For Virtual MIDI Piano Keyboard, this figure is only 27%.

-This lack of comments puts Virtual MIDI Piano Keyboard among the lowest one-third of all C++ projects on Open Hub.
+This high number of comments puts Virtual MIDI Piano Keyboard among the highest one-third of all C projects on Open Hub.

 A high number of comments might indicate that the code is well-documented and organized, and could be a sign of a helpful and disciplined development team.